-DHC Acquisition Corp 535 Silicon Drive, Suite 100 Southlake, Texas 76092 (310) 228-2894 or:
+DHC Acquisition Corp 1900 West Kirkwood Blvd, Suite 1400B Southlake, Texas 76092 (310) 228-2894 or:

-Morrow Sodali LLC

-333 Ludlow Street, 5th Floor, South Tower

-Stamford, CT 06902

-Tel: (800) 662-5200 (toll-free) or

-(203) 658-9400 (banks and brokers can call collect)
+Morrow Sodali LLC 333 Ludlow Street, 5th Floor, South Tower Stamford, CT 06902 Tel: (800) 662-5200 (toll-free) or (203) 658-9400 (banks and brokers can call collect) Email: DHCA.info@investor.morrowsodali.com

-Email: DHCA.info@investor.morrowsodali.com
+For more information regarding the Business Combination and the Business Combination Agreement, please read DHC's Current Report on Form 8-K relating to the Business Combination that was filed with the Securities and Exchange Commission (the "SEC") on September 8, 2023 (File No. 001-40130) and the registration statement on Form S-4 filed by DHC with the SEC on October 17, 2023 (File No. 333-275058) and any amendments thereto.
 You also may obtain additional information about DHC from documents filed with the SEC by following the instructions in the section titled "Where You Can Find More Information."
-If you are a holder of Class A Ordinary Shares and you intend to seek redemption of your shares, you will need to deliver your Class A Ordinary Shares (either physically or electronically) to the Transfer Agent at the address below prior to 5:00 p.m., Eastern Time, on [], 2023 (two business days prior to the initially scheduled date of the Shareholder Meeting).
+If you are a holder of Class A Ordinary Shares and you intend to seek redemption of your shares, you will need to deliver your Class A Ordinary Shares (either physically or electronically) to the Transfer Agent at the address below prior to 5:00 p.m., Eastern Time, on [\], 2023 (two business days prior to the initially scheduled date of the Shareholder Meeting).
 If you have questions regarding the certification of your position or delivery of your shares, please contact:

-Continental Stock Transfer & Trust Company

-One State Street Plaza, 30th Floor

-New York, New York 10004

-Attn: Proxy Services
+Continental Stock Transfer & Trust Company One State Street Plaza, 30th Floor New York, New York 10004 Attn: Proxy Services E-mail:proxy@continentalstock.com

-E-mail:proxy@continentalstock.com